ronwellman/geco/git/README.md

 git config --global merge.ff=false
 ```

-> *Warning*: This may not work on the Windows platform.
+> *WARNING*: This may not work on the Windows platform.

 ### Hosts
 Systems connecting to the instance of  Gitlab running in docker will also want
 to ensure that their hosts file is updated with the correct IP for the domain
 you used (gitlab.scoa.org in this case).

+> The following steps are only required if you are browsing to addresses that
+do not currently exist within DNS (because you're running a local GitLab
+instance in docker).

 #### Windows
 One way to update windows is to right click the command prompt and select *run